 Eine Redewendung is a solid combination of words that together have a certain and usually figurative meaning.
-Its meaning does not result directly from the meaning of the individual elements that composed the sentence.
+Its meaning is not a direct reflection of the meaning of the individual elements which the sentence is composed of.
 Some of the Redewendungen contain former rhetorical figures, especially metaphors.

 You can also name Redewendung in German as Redensart, Ausdrucksweise, Floskel or Formel.

-There are many idioms (Redewendungen) in each language, including German.
+There are many idioms (Redewendungen) in each language, including the German language.
 Ein Sprichwort, a saying or proverb, is a fun way to learn and remember new vocabulary in German.
 However, Redewendungen are usually limited to regional distribution.

 Some expressions are more common than others.
 Some may be a little more contemporary, some may be a bit old-fashioned.
-But they can all be used in everyday conversations.
+But they can all be used in everyday conversations and always add an extra little flare to your language.

 The most common

-In addition, below you will find some of the most common Redewendungen or sayings and proverbs used in the daily german life and their meaning.
+Below you will find some of the most common Redewendungen or sayings and proverbs used in the daily German life and what they mean exactly:

 Alles in Butter